rajasekarasonali/Data-Analyst-Sonali-Rajasekara/README.md

 Step 5: ETL Job Execution and Scheduling
 Run the data governance job using AWS Glue (Figure 25)

+#### •	Deliverables
-•	Deliverables: A final dataset with 95% completeness in key attributes, ensuring quality for further analysis.
+A final dataset with 95% completeness in key attributes, ensuring quality for further analysis.

+#### •	Timeline
-•	Timeline: 1 week for rule application and validation.
+1 week for rule application and validation.

 Figure 22